Xinglab/CLAM/README.md

 <a id='section69'></a>
 ### Detecting motif

-If you have [HOMER](http://homer.ucsd.edu/homer/motif/) installed, try to detect over-representing motifs using it.
+If you have [HOMER](http://homer.ucsd.edu/homer/motif/) installed, try to detect over-represented motifs using it.

 ```